Skip to Main Content

 5. Take on a freelance gig

 Freelancing is a type of side gig or side hustle you can take at your own pace and in your area of interest.
-Freelance gigs can include anything from writing blog posts to graphic design projects.
+Freelance gigs can include more commonly known tasks like writing blog posts or graphic design projects.

-If you’re new to freelancing, you can connect with businesses or clients through several freelance websites, such as Fiverr or Upwork.
-As you build your portfolio, you’ll be able to take on higher-paid gigs.
+If you’re new to freelancing, you can connect with businesses or clients through several freelance websites, such as Fiverr, Toptal or Upwork.
+As you build your portfolio, you can take on higher-paid gigs.

 Pet lovers will find this option an enjoyable way to earn fast cash.
-Take advantage of apps like Rover that connect you with pet owners who need your help.
+Take advantage of apps like Rover or Wag!, which connect you with pet owners who need your help.

 With Rover, you can watch the pet at the owner’s home or your own.
 You can also accept dog walking jobs.
 Either way, you set your rates, and Rover takes a small percentage of your earnings.
 The average hourly rate for pet sitters in the United States is $12.41 an hour, while dog walkers average $14.85 an hour.